rebroad/mame/Vector_CRT_Emulation_Documentation.md

 4. Points converted to line segments
 5. Beam width calculated based on intensity
 6. Lines rendered with additive blending

+Mapping of virtual-intensity to displayed intensity:
+- Virtual intensity (0–255) is used as source alpha in the additive blend.
+There is no explicit gamma or non-linear mapping in the core; perceived brightness therefore depends on renderer color space and display gamma.
+Real CRTs are non-linear; modeling this would improve accuracy.

 ## Recommendations for Improvement